 Now I don’t mean to fully villify Room For One More; they have brought in animals from far worse conditions, and have done what they can to rehabilitate them.
 I also understand that when the money dries up, there is nowhere else to go, and releasing all of the animals into a world where they could not find food or shelter is cruel.
 I also believe that Stymacks is fully aware of the consequences of this action.
 What I do mean to villify is the way that even non-profit no-kill shelters must operate under the “animals as property” paradigm, and that therefore rescued animals are no more than found, abandoned property.
 Again, for all those who claim that this is a result of over-population of companion animals, that it is a necessary hardship, I ask you to think about how you would react if this were the same situation featuring abandoned infants.

-Filed under: Uncategorized | Tagged: animal abuse, animal advocacy, animal cruelty, animal ethics, animal law, animal rights, animal suffering, animal welfare, Hopatcong, No-Kill Shelters, Room for One More | Leave a comment »
+Filed under: Uncategorized | Tagged: animal abuse, animal cruelty, animal ethics, animal rights, animal shelters, animal suffering, animal welfare, Hopatcong, No-Kill Shelters, Room for One More | Leave a comment »